Pokémon the Movie 2000: Critical reception

-On Rotten Tomatoes, the North American adaptation of the film has an approval rating of 19% based on 69 reviews, with the website's critical consensus reading: "Despite being somewhat more exciting than the previous film, this kiddy flick still lacks any real adventure or excitement.
+On Rotten Tomatoes, the North American adaptation of the film has an approval rating of 20% based on 69 reviews, with the website's critical consensus reading: "Despite being somewhat more exciting than the previous film, this kiddy flick still lacks any real adventure or excitement.
 What it does contain is choppy animation and poor voice acting.
 Doesn't match up to virtually anything out there."
 On Metacritic the film has a weighted average score of 28 out of 100, based on 20 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Plugged In said that "the plot is as tiresome as it was in the first movie.
 But the violence is tamed somewhat, so the positive messages shine a bit more brightly".

 A more positive review was given by Gene Seymour of the Los Angeles Times.
 Seymour believed that the film "charms without talking down to its audience".
 He also compared it favorably to the first movie, stating, "...unlike its predecessor, 'Pokémon 2000' doesn't assume that everyone who sees it will know how to tell Togepi from Bulbasaur or Squirtle from Pikachu.
 Sure, I know now, but I'm not telling because I don't have to".

 At the 2000 Stinkers Bad Movie Awards, the film was nominated for "Worst Achievement in Animation" and "The Remake or Sequel Nobody Was Clamoring For".
 However, it lost "Worst Achievement in Animation" to Digimon: The Movie.

 Soundtracks

 In Japan, J-pop artist Namie Amuro sang the ending song "toi et moi".
-A soundtrack containing Shinji Miyazaki's original score for the film was released on September 9, 1999 along with two original songs sung by Rika Matsumoto and Akiko Hiramatsu.
+A soundtrack containing Shinji Miyazaki's original score for the film was released on September 9, 1999, along with two original songs sung by Rica Matsumoto and Akiko Hiramatsu.

-Pokémon the Movie 2000 Soundtrack
+Pokémon 2000: The Power of One - Music from and Inspired by the Motion Picture

 The North American soundtrack was released alongside the film in 2000 by WB's then-sister company Atlantic Records on compact disc and compact cassette and includes many songs by popular artists, many of which do not appear in the film.
 In the English dub, Donna Summer sings the closing song in the film, "The Power of One".
 The melody of has been noted as having a close resemblance to Rick Wakeman's theme for the film The Burning, with the two opening bars being identical.
 The song was released as a single and was remixed by Jonathan Peters and Tommy Musto.
 The song drew new attention in 2011 due to Republican candidate Herman Cain quoting the lyrics as part of his campaign for President of the United States.

 "Weird Al" Yankovic provided an original song, "Polkamon", which is played during the ending credits.
 The last song played during the credits was "Flying Without Wings" by Westlife.
 Italian singer Laura Pausini sings the ballad "The Extra Mile", written, among others, by Australian singer Tina Arena.
-The B-52's also recorded the song "The Chosen One" for the movie.
+The B-52s also recorded the song "The Chosen One" for the movie.